 Achilles tendonitis

-This is the most common cause of Achilles tendon pain.
-Too much load on the tendon over a short period of time causes swelling of the tendon leading to collagen breakdown.
-This deterioration of collagen leads to pain during and after activities such as walking, running, and sport.
+This condition is the most common cause of Achilles tendon pain.
+Excessive load on the tendon over a short period causes tendon swelling, leading to collagen breakdown.
+This deterioration of collagen leads to pain during and after activities such as walking, running, and sports.
 Generally, Achilles tendonitis pain is felt in the middle of the tendon or low down in the heel.

 Less common causes of Achilles tendon pain after running

-The Achilles tendon contains a sheath allowing smooth movement.
-Sometimes, the sheath becomes inflamed rather than tendon swelling, leading to acute paratendinitis.
-Often, people report tendon swelling and a feeling of creaking or ‘crepitations.’
+The Achilles tendon is surrounded by a sheath that allows smooth movement.
+Sometimes, the sheath becomes inflamed rather than the tendon swelling, leading to acute paratendinitis.
+Often, people report tendon swelling and a feeling of creaking or ‘crepitus.’

 Achilles tear or partial tear

 Sometimes, rather than swelling, the collagen fibres tear.
-Often, there is a sudden sharp pain in the tendon during sport.
-It is important to diagnose an Achilles tendon tear as the treatment is different from tendonitis.
+Often, there is a sudden, sharp pain in the tendon during sport.
+It is important to diagnose an Achilles tendon tear, as the treatment differs from that for tendonitis.

 Plantaris and Achilles tendon pain

 The plantaris tendon runs close to the inside of the Achilles tendon.
-In some people, the plantaris tendon rubs against the Achilles tendon leading to Achilles pain.
-We think that this particular cause of Achilles pain needs a different exercise program and is a little more challenging to treat.
-Sometimes, injections and surgery are required.
+In some individuals, the plantaris tendon rubs against the Achilles tendon, leading to Achilles tendon pain.
+We think that this particular cause of Achilles pain requires a different exercise program and is somewhat more challenging to treat.
+Sometimes, injections and surgery are needed.

 Os trigonum (and posterior ankle impingement)

-Os trigonum is a bone at the back of the ankle that fails to fuse with the main ankle bone.
-Sometimes, due to an injury such as an ankle sprain, swelling develops around this extra bone leading to ankle pain.
+Os trigonum is a bone at the back of the ankle that fails to fuse with the prominent ankle bone.
+Sometimes, due to an injury such as an ankle sprain, swelling develops around this extra bone, leading to ankle pain.
 Often, people confuse this pain with Achilles pain.

 Subtalar joint arthritis

 The subtalar joint is located just above the heel bone (the calcaneus).
-This joint extends to the back of the ankle close to the lower part of the Achilles tendon.
-If the subtalar joint becomes swollen due to arthritis, pain can be confused with Achilles tendon pain.
+This joint extends to the posterior aspect of the ankle, near the lower portion of the Achilles tendon.
+If the subtalar joint becomes swollen due to arthritis, pain may be mistaken for Achilles tendon pain.

 Diagnosis of Achilles tendon pain after running

-Generally, we suggest a proper assessment to get the correct diagnosis.
+Generally, we recommend a thorough assessment to obtain an accurate diagnosis.

-Usually, Achilles tendon pain warms up but gets worse after activity.
+Typically, Achilles tendon pain is warm and improves with activity but worsens after activity.
 Pain is located at the Achilles tendon and rarely moves above or below the tendon.
 Achilles tendon pain is worse after calf raises, jumping, or hopping.
 Also, touching the tendon is painful.

-Assessing calf strength is also important.
+Assessing calf strength is also essential.
 We recommend assessing standing and seated calf raise strength to detect underlying calf weakness.

 Imaging Achilles tendon: Ultrasound or MRI?

-Often, we use imaging to confirm a diagnosis of tendonitis and rule out paratenditis, partial tear, or other causes.
+Imaging is often used to confirm a diagnosis of tendonitis and to rule out paratendinitis, partial tear, or other causes.
 Nonetheless, in most cases, we find typical tendonitis changes and treat these cases with loading.
-However, a normal tendon scan means a non-tendon reason (such as subtalar joint arthritis) is more likely.
+However, a routine tendon scan indicates that a non-tendon cause (such as subtalar joint arthritis) is more likely.

-Ultrasound is cheap and easy to perform at the time of the assessment.
-Often, ultrasound will show changes in thickening and disorganised collagen fibres.
+Ultrasound is cheap and easy to perform during the assessment.
+It often shows changes in collagen thickening and disorganised collagen fibres.

 Treatment of Achilles tendonitis